harrij15/Lab6/RPIPlanOfStudy.md

 ![gitstats](https://github.com/harrij15/Lab6/blob/master/gitstatsplan.png)

 According to GitHub, there are 3 contributors and 3848 lines.
-In gitstats, there are 4 contributors and 3739 lines.
-This is interesting, since there are more contributors but less lines.